Maasin: Tourism

 Don Anatalio Gaviola Plaza, which is dedicated to a then Mayor of Maasin.
 It still is one of the highly recommended stumping points for tourists as well as for locals.

 The Guinsohotan Cave is a large cave, 15 km from the city center and 276 meters above sea level.
 Those who do enter the cave by wading or swimming can find small “in-cave” waterfalls, bats and impressive rock formations.

 Cagnituan Lagoon, the water coming out of Guinsohotan Cave flows down in cascades to form a natural lagoon frequently visited by bathers and patrons of cool therapeutic treatment.

 The two sights (Guinsohotan Cave and Cagnituan Lagoon), which belong more or less together, are placed in Barangay Canitoan and can be reached from Barangay Maria Clara by using a Habal-habal.
 The last part of the way is a walking part: you pass by small groups of houses, fields and palms.
 In the background there are the mountains covered by large vegetation.

 Camp Danao Forest Park is located 335 m. above sea level and 15 km away from the city proper and the sprawling forested area has a man-made lake.
 It hosted the 2010 BSP (Boy Scout of the Philippines) National Activity.
 It is also known as the Maasin City Forest Park and played host to the 2010 Boy Scouts of the Philippines National Activity.

-It is a good destination for those traveling with children because different animals can be seen in the zoo, such as tigers, crocodiles, lions, camels, snakes, monkeys, and several types of birds.
+Camp Danao is also a popular destination to learn driving skills.

-Maasin Zoo and Adventure Park (soft-opening in early 2012).
+Maasin Zoo and Adventure Park is a zoo opened in 2012 next to Camp Danao.
 One of the specialties of this zoo will be that the animals will not be kept in cages but be separated from the spectator by “natural” barricades.

+The zoo has animals such as tigers, crocodiles, lions, camels, snakes, monkeys, and several types of birds.
+However over the years the zoo gradually shut down due to maintenance difficulties and declining interest, to which the welcome sign of the zoo with the faces of the animals got covered up as a sign of this decline.

 Bogo Bird Paradise (private owned), just about 4 km from the city proper is a mountain retreat nestled among flora, fauna and especially rare species of bird.